rhmircin/LimaEsLinda/README.md

 SAPUI5 + Google Maps + Lima - Peru

-This app is based on the information given on: http://limaeslinda.com/2014/03/27/fotos-101-cosas-que-hacer-en-lima-antes-de-morir/
+This web app is based on the information given on: http://limaeslinda.com/2014/03/27/fotos-101-cosas-que-hacer-en-lima-antes-de-morir/

 It shows the coolest things you can do (from a tourism perspective) in my birth city, Lima (Peru).